brandon-stewart-rgb/dance-tsunamis/README.md

 ## Usage

-Use this software at your own risk, the content is copyrighted.
+Use this software at your own risk.